jameshume/jehtech/src/html/ble.md

 > Attribute protocol messages are sent over L2CAP channels, known as the _ATT bearers_.
 >
 > Attribute protocol defines two roles: Client and Server

+* Attributes are arrays that can vary from 0 to 512 bytes.
+* Can be fixed or variable length.
+* Have a type, described by a UUID.
+The UUID determines what the attribute value means.

 ### GAT